nagordon/blog/content/Industrial-Design-of-Experiments-with-R.md

 Title: Industrial Design of Experiments with R
 Date: 2015-9-1
-Modified:
+Modified: 2017-05-29
 Category: Engineering
 Tags: R, statistics, DOE
 Slug: Industrial-Design-of-Experiments-with-r
 Authors: Neal Gordon
-Summary: A introduction presenting the R programming lanuage and an open-source solution for designing and analzying Design of Experiements (DOE)
+Summary: A introduction presenting the R programming language and an open-source solution for designing and analyzing Design of Experiments (DOE)

 #Motivation
-Python is my favorite lanugauge.
+Python is my favorite language.
 But, I also practice polyglottery(using multiple languages...I know, I had to use that word!).
 For the years of using python, I have rarely come across a problem that I haven't been able to solve or hasn't been solved yet in python.
 Well, today is the day.

 I enjoy statistics, and a very useful tool in the statisticians toolbox is the Experimental Design, or DOE (Design of Experiments).
 I searched for hours trying to find an open-source alternative to the Minitab DOE package, which is nice if you have a license, and found limited options.
-I evaluted [pyDOE](http://pythonhosted.org/pyDOE/), but it only designs experiments, not analyzes them.
+I evaluated [pyDOE](http://pythonhosted.org/pyDOE/), but it only designs experiments, not analyzes them.
 There are a couple open-source statistics packages, such as [sofa](http://www.sofastatistics.com/home.php), but why would you use anything other than R?
-Yes, I know the answer, because it is a programming lanugage, not a nice GUI.
+Yes, I know the answer, because it is a programming language, not a nice GUI.
 Well, I encourage you to make the plunge, because I haven't been impressed with a programming language in a long time, and R has impressed me.

 I assume you are familiar with DOE principles.
 If not, check out a [R-DOE-book](https://www.crcpress.com/Design-and-Analysis-of-Experiments-with-R/Lawson/9781439868133
 ) or for theory, [Design and Analysis of Experiments by Montgomery](http://www.wiley.com/WileyCDA/WileyTitle/productCd-EHEP002024.html) is a classic.
 As for R, you don't need to be an expert, but it helps to play around with it, perhaps some [golf](http://codegolf.stackexchange.com/questions/tagged/r).